Comtech EF Data SLM-5650A MIL-STD-188-165A Satellite Modem

 DoubleTalk Carrier-in-Carrier is based on patented bandwidth compression technology originally developed by Applied Signal Technology, Inc. Using “Adaptive Cancellation” it allows transmit and receive carriers of a two-way link to share the same transponder space.

-Figure 1 shows the typical full-duplex satellite link, where the two carriers are adjacent to each other.
+Figure 1 (see above) shows the typical full-duplex satellite link, where the two carriers are adjacent to each other.

-Figure 2 shows the typical DoubleTalk Carrier-in-Carrier operation, where the two carriers are overlapping, thus sharing the same spectrum.
+Figure 2 (see above) shows the typical DoubleTalk Carrier-in-Carrier operation, where the two carriers are overlapping, thus sharing the same spectrum.

 When observed on a spectrum analyzer, only the Composite is visible.
 Carrier 1 and Carrier 2 are shown in Figure 2 for reference only.